A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: HPO: Concepts and performance measures

 \subsection{Multi-objective HPO: Typical objectives}

-Table \ref{tab:objectives} shows an overview and concise description of the most common error-based performance measures in multi-objective HPO.
-As evident from the table, for regression problems, these are commonly based on the squared errors.
-For classification problems, they are commonly related to the elements of the confusion matrix.
-By definition, a confusion matrix $C$ has elements $C_{i,j}$ which show the number of observations known to be in class $i$ and predicted to be in class $j$ (see Figure \ref{fig:confusion_matrix} for the confusion matrix of a binary classification problem).
+Table \ref{tab:objectives} and Table \ref{tab:objectives_non_error} show an overview and concise description of the performance measures occurring in the current literature on multi-objective HPO (Table \ref{tab:objectives} focuses on error-based measures, while Table \ref{tab:objectives_non_error} summarizes the non-error-based measures).
+These measures will reappear later in Section \ref{sec:algorithms}, when we categorize the different multi-objective HPO algorithms.
+As evident from Table \ref{tab:objectives}, for regression problems, the error-based metrics are commonly based on the squared errors; for classification problems, they are commonly related to the elements of the confusion matrix (True Positives (TP), False Negatives (FN), False Positives (FP), and True Negatives (TN)).